tfc/tfc.github.io/_posts/2016-09-11-dont_fear_recursion.md

 {% endhighlight %}

 In my opinion, the recursive version looks much cleaner.
-What i particularly dislike when regarding the iterative version, is the fact that it is telling the compiler how exactly to temporarily save the value of `b`, in order to refresh `a` with it after the modulo operation.
+What I particularly dislike when regarding the iterative version, is the fact that it is telling the compiler how exactly to temporarily save the value of `b`, in order to refresh `a` with it after the modulo operation.
-This is as primitive as "Well, do `a % b`, but i want `b` saved **here** and then written back **there**", which is something which has nothing to do with the *actual* problem (calculating a GCD).
+This is as primitive as "Well, do `a % b`, but I want `b` saved **here** and then written back **there**", which is something which has nothing to do with the *actual* problem (calculating a GCD).

 ## Comparing compiler output

 Putting those two functions into a `.cpp` file and compiling it with `clang++ -c main.cpp -O2` reveals something interesting:

-First, having a look at the recursive version shows, that it does indeed not contain any `call` instructions, because it is implemented using solely jumps (conditional `je` and `jne` instructions).
+First, having a look at the recursive version shows, that it does indeed not contain any `call` instructions because it is implemented using solely jumps (conditional `je` and `jne` instructions).
 This shows, that this recursive version of the GCD algorithm can never lead to steep stack growth.

 {% highlight asm %}